tarahwaters/milestone-project2/TESTING.md

 ### HTML

-I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.
+I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate the HTML file.

-I validated each of the live pages using the deployed URL.
-This gave me a custom URL for each page which I have included in the documentation below.
-This will make it easier to return to each page when validating again in future.
+I validated the live page using the deployed URL.
+This gave me a custom URL which I have included in the documentation below.
+This will make it easier when validating again in future.

 | Page | W3C URL | Screenshot | Notes |
 | --- | --- | --- | --- |